 The UK government is taking strong action against unlawful work.
 Enforcement agents searched 828 establishments in January, including restaurants, car washes, and nail salons.
-609 people were arrested as a result of these activities, which is a 73% increase over the previous year.
-"This sends a strong message to those working illegally," the Home Office warns.
+A total of 609 people were arrested as a result of these activities, representing a 73% increase over the previous year.
+“This sends a strong message to those working illegally,” the Home Office warns.

 Raids Across the Country